 - we estimated ~80% code sharing between iOS and Android, and were surprised by the extremely high-levels in practice—95% (Arrive) and 99% (Compass)

 As an aside, even though we’re making the decision to build all new apps using React Native, that doesn’t mean we’ll automatically start rewriting our old apps in React Native.

-At the end of 2018, we decided to rewrite one of our most popular consumer apps, Arrive in React Native.
+At the end of 2018, we decided to rewrite one of our most popular consumer apps, Arrive (which is now Shop app) in React Native.
 Arrive is no slouch, it’s a highly rated, high performing app that has millions of downloads on iOS.
 It was a good candidate because we didn’t have an Android version.
 Our efforts would help us reach all of the Android users who were clamoring for Arrive.
 It’s now React Native on both iOS and Android and shares 95% of the same code.
 We’ll do a deep dive into Arrive in a future blog post.

 So far this rewrite resulted in: